fizzxz/obsidian-kindle-clippings-plugin/README.md

 ## Features

 - **Sync non-Amazon books** — Sync your highlights by uploading your `My Clippings.txt` file from your Kindle device

-- **Enriched metadata** — Enrich your notes by downloading extra metadata information about your book from Amazon.com

 - **Powerful, flexible templating with preview** — Customise your highlights and file names to your liking by configuring your own template using ([Nunjucks][1]) templating language with live preview